-Most of us try to look after our bodies and want to keep fit and well, but have you considered your brain?
+Most of us try to look after our bodies to keep them healthy, but have you considered the health of your brain?

 At the Brain Injury Rehabilitation Trust we are proud to present our 'Show Your Brain Some Love' campaign to help keep your brain healthy.
-We would like to introduce Birt (right), who has six top tips to share with you:
+We would like to introduce Birt, who has six top tips to share with you:

 1) Protection - Wearing a well-fastened helmet helps give you protection from head and brain injuries